Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models: Experiments and Results

 \subsection{CamRest676}

 CamRest676 is a relatively small dataset with 408/136/136 dialogs for train/validation/test.
 We follow Sequicity \citep{lei-etal-2018-sequicity} to delexicalize tokens such as restaurant names, phone numbers, postcodes by replacing them with their slot names in utterances.
 We prepend database search results to the system utterance.
 An example database search results are ``restaurant;3", where the first slot indicates its dialog domain, which is always ``restaurant" in CamRest767, and the second slot represents the number of matched items in the database.
-We use nucleus sampling for all methods in decoding for a fair comparison.
-Here, we set top-p $0.2$ and temperature $0.7$ for our model.
+We use greedy sampling for all methods during decoding.
 We use \textbf{BLEU-4} and \textbf{Success F1} to evaluate language generation quality and Success F1 to evaluate task success.
 Success F1 computes the F1 score of the generated responses on requested slots such as an address, phone number, or food type.
 Other than Sequicity, we also compare results by using GPT-2 alone as a language model for the entire dialog.
+This baseline is equivalent to \modelname{} without alternating recurrent modeling.